-If you’re regularly approached by bloggers and other brands for guest posting, consider taking some of the more authorative ones up on their offer.
-Be sure to check their style meshes with your own blog’s tone of voice and agree a topic beforehand.
-Confirm that your will have exclusive use of the blog and it won’t be submitted elsewhere too.
+If you’re regularly approached by bloggers and other brands for guest posting, consider taking some of the more authoritative ones up on their offer.
+Be sure to check their style meshes with your own blog’s tone of voice and agree on a topic beforehand.
+Confirm that you will have exclusive use of the blog and it won’t be submitted elsewhere too.
 It’s in the blogger’s interest to share their post on your site, meaning they’ll actually do the link building for you.

 5. Create useful resources